-- You can also apply for your Starting Amount and Maternity Allowance from KidsLife!
+- You can also apply for your Startbedrag (Flanders) or Maternity Allowance (Brussels) from KidsLife!
 That way, you’ll automatically receive everything you’re entitled to and can enjoy complete peace of mind.

 I’m 21 to 28 weeks pregnant: what should I arrange?

 Your due date is fast approaching!
 This is the ideal time to start thinking about what arrangements to make for the period immediately after your baby is born.
 You can take a variety of different types of leave (including maternity and paternity leave) following the birth of your baby.

 Purchasing the necessary baby equipment can be a serious drain on your bank account.
 Fortunately, we’ve also got a number of money-saving tips when it comes to purchasing baby equipment.

 What should I arrange midway through my pregnancy?

 - Have you thought about Maternity Care?
 You’ll certainly be glad of the help that this provides.
 You can apply for Maternity Care now.